-• Magnitude: It is measured by Richter Scale

-• Intensity: It is measured by Mercalli Scale.
+- Magnitude: It is measured by Richter Scale.
+That is the amount of energy released is measured by the earthquake. - Intensity: It is measured by Mercalli Scale. i-e the effect impact of an earthquake in measured on Mercalli Scale.

 Q.4.
 Give a brief description of caldera.